cosmos/sdk-tutorials/nameservice/tutorial/17-genesis.md

 <<<@/nameservice/x/nameservice/genesis.go

-Next we will defined what the genesis state will be, the default genesis and a way to validate it so we don't run into any errors when we start the chain with preexisting state.
+Next we will define what the genesis state will be, the default genesis and a way to validate it so we don't run into any errors when we start the chain with preexisting state.

 <<<@/nameservice/x/nameservice/internal/types/genesis.go